Geography BSc

 Additional cost information

-Travel, accommodation and subsistence costs associated with compulsory field trips are covered by the university.
-However, you must pay for incidental or personal expenses.
-In addition, whilst we supply equipment such as wellington boots and waders, you may have to provide items such as waterproofs and walking boots.
+Standard travel, subsistence and accommodation costs associated with compulsory field trips are covered by the University.
+However, you must pay for incidental or personal expenses such as suitable clothing and footwear.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more on our living costs and budgeting page.